boschglobal/doxysphinx/docs/syntax/rst_block_syntax.md

    Something like <code>\`\`\`cpp</code> for example.
 However the doxygen markdown parser will swallow anything behind the delimiters (which means we couldn't make use of information there).
 So please do not fall into the trap trying to start a rst block with e.g. <code>\`\`\`{rst}</code>.
-The `{rst}` marker (or any content used by doxysphinx) has to be on the next line.
+The `{rst}` marker (or any content used by doxysphinx) **has to be on the next line**.
 (This is only true if you use markdown code fences - not for the other options below).
 ```